Visual vocabulary suite

 To use custom relationship types to develop a thesaurus (RT, USE, USE FOR) or an ontology.

 Organisation Authority.
-Pro members can benefit from having an authority for their organisation with access for their multiple registered users to manage together multiple private vocabularies under authority of their organisation.
-Authority is setup by contacting support with email addresses or names and usernames of registered users and a name for your organisation.
+Pro+ members can benefit from having an authority for their organisation, allowing multiple registered users to collaboratively manage private vocabularies under their organisation's authority.
+To set up an authority, simply contact support with your preferred organisation’s authority short code.
+Once you have an authority code assigned, you can add email addresses of registered users to your team.

-Also commonly the concept names or IDs may be too long too if over 60 characters.
+Also, commonly the concept names or IDs may be too long if over 60 characters.

-Many users carefully inspect Unilexicon SKOS format and mimick it in their SKOS XML file for upload.
+Many users carefully inspect Unilexicon SKOS format and mimic it in their SKOS XML file for upload.

 Content tagging plugin, system description